T-Mac is using Ones Basketball League to put on the next generation. Ahead of the league’s debut, McGrady shared his vision with Boardroom.

 Those accomplishments may have never materialized if strings had never been pulled for McGrady to attend the Adidas ABCD in the summer of 1996.
 Wearing jersey No. 175, because he was the last player invited, the kid from Central Florida entered as an unknown and left as the top prospect.
 He was drafted with the ninth overall pick by the Toronto Raptors in the 1997 NBA Draft.
 The rest was history.

-Now, McGrady wants to provide others with the opportunity to make a name for themselves and get their stories told through the Ones Basketball Association.
+Now, McGrady wants to provide others with the opportunity to make a name for themselves and get their stories told through the Ones Basketball League.
 The idea for the league started from the constant barbershop arguments McGrady has heard all too often since he retired of who would win in a one-on-one between him or any current NBA superstar.
 That idea blossomed into the February launch of a startup league that McGrady sees becoming a global property.

 The first year of regional OBA competition will take place in seven cities across the United States, starting on the weekend of April 30 in Houston.
 The regionals will conclude in June, and the Finals will take place in Las Vegas in July.
 The inaugural events this year will feature only men, but women will be welcomed as equal participants in 2023.